 Will all of my community college credits transfer?

 If you are attending an accredited two-year college, you may transfer up to 68 credits.
 These credits must have received a grade of a ‘C’ or higher in order to transfer.

 What are the right courses to take if I plan to attend a community college and then transfer to BC?

-Contact our transfer counselor, Jackie Spicer.
+Contact our transfer counselor, Emily Helms.
 She will help you select courses and get you ready to transfer to Bridgewater.
 A campus visit to get your questions answered is the best way to prepare for transfer.

-How many credits do I need to complete to graduate from Bridgewater?
+How many credits do I need to complete in order to graduate from Bridgewater?

 Do you have scholarships available for transfers?